 The National Capital Barbecue Battle is an annual competition between top BBQ restaurants and chefs from around the country.
-If you love barbecue you’ll enjoy the food samples, cooking demonstrations, interactive displays, and children’s activities at this sizzling summer festival.
+If you love barbecue then the food samples, cooking demonstrations, and interactive displays will keep you happy at this sizzling summer festival.

 The nation’s best barbecue teams cook off for up to $4,000 in prizes.
 The Giant National BBQ Championship is the main contest and is split into categories including beef brisket, chicken, pork rib and pork shoulder, and butt or picnic.

 Teams competing in the championship present their recipes to the judges, who then award $1,000 to the 1st place winner, $750 to the runner-up, $500 to the 3rd place team, $250 to 4th place, and $100 to 5th place.